 And here is where some of you might really disagree with me.

 Why?
-Well, here are my top three reasons why my children will not have access to social media.
+Well, here are my top three reasons why my children will not have unsupervised/unlimited access to social media.

 - I want my kids to make friends with real people and spend “real time” with them.

-It’s way too easy to friend people on social media.
+It’s way too easy to “friend” people on social media.
 I want my children to have real face-to-face interactions with their friends.
 I want them to have their friends over for birthdays instead of just getting a zillion “Happy Birthday” wishes on Facebook by relative strangers.
 I want them, in other words, to have a real childhood/young adult experience.

 2. It’s much easier to be nasty, hateful, etc…to someone when you’re hiding behind a screen.
 I don’t want my children to be victims of cyber-bullying, nor do I want them to be the instigators of cyber-bullying.

 Do I think that my children will be cyber-bullies?
-No. I sure hope not!
-But, the reality of living in a sin-cursed world is that everyone carries with them the potential to live and act in an ungodly way.
+No. But, the reality of living in a sin-cursed world is that everyone carries with them the potential to live and act in an ungodly way.
 One of my jobs as a mother is to protect my children.
 We’ve all read the stories about children who have committed suicide after being bullied online.
-I happen to have a couple very sensitive children, and I know that there is the potential for some very real heartache to happen.
+I happen to have a couple of very sensitive children, and I know that there is the potential for some very real heartache to happen.
 Am I trying to shield them from every hurt this world has to offer?
 No. That’s impossible!
 Realistically, I know that they will be hurt by other kids.
 But, I don’t want it to happen over the Internet.
 If you’re going to hurt my kids, say it to their faces so that the hurt that is on their face is visibly seen.
 And then be prepared to run because this Mama Bear doesn’t mess around.

 3. I want my kids to be engaged at home, not glued to the screen.

 Ahhhhhh, yes.
-How many times have we wasted on social media?
+How much time have we wasted on social media?
 I’m not talking about promoting businesses or blogs or things like that.
 I’m talking about the mindless scrolling through newsfeeds every 15-30 seconds just because we’re bored.
 Seriously, whoever came up with those Fidget spinners was way behind the curve.
 Scrolling through social media accounts are the Fidget spinners of my generation.
 It’s a horrible habit that I am trying to break.
 It robs me of my time with my children and husband, and I have envisioned a future where my children are all sitting around on the couches, mindlessly scrolling through their social media accounts on various devises.
 It’s not a future I want for my kids.